qlik-oss/core-website/docs/updates.md

 experience as possible.

-As most of our work the code is open and resides in github, you can follow the project from our initial [prototypes](https://github.com/qlik-oss/catwalk/tree/prototype2) to the current version on the main branch.
+As most of our work the code is open and resides in github, you can follow the project from our initial [prototypes](https://github.com/qlik-oss/catwalk/tree/prototype2) to the current version on the master branch.

 ![screenshot](https://github.com/qlik-oss/catwalk/raw/master/screenshot.png)